LBruwer/Rprogramming/UsefulBits.md

 ### accesing help on a specific topic
 + access help on spread() by typing ?spread
 + access help on library() by typing ?library
++ access help on package lubridate by typing help(package = lubridate)

 # L <a name="L"/>